robertmain53/SoCalSolver.com-v3/README.md

 # 🧮 Calchub – AI-Powered Calculator Publishing Platform

-Welcome to **Calchub**, a full-stack, AI-enhanced system for creating, reviewing, and publishing world-class online calculators.
+Welcome to **Calchub**: a full-stack, AI-enhanced system for creating, reviewing, and publishing world-class online calculators.

 > Built to outperform OmniCalculator and similar tools with accessibility, multilingual content, CI automation, and full AI workflows.